 Sarah Taylor joined Caspar Creek in 2017, and in 2018-2019 will work primarily with students in grade two.

-Katie Peterson joined Caspar Creek in 2016 as a Special Education Tutor, and has since taken on the role of Coordinator, supporting students’ and teachers’ success in many ways.
+Katie Peterson joined Caspar Creek in 2016 as a Special Education Tutor, and has since taken on the added role of Coordinator, supporting students’ and teachers’ success in many ways.

 “My appreciation for the beauty of how children develop and learn began when I had my own children.
 Since then I have attended the College of the Redwoods, here on the coast, and received my certificate of completion in Early Childhood Education.
 I have also taken numerous trainings and workshops about child development, literacy, how the brain works, science for young children, classroom management, and curriculum development.
 The training closest to my heart is the Rudolf Steiner College Public School Institute I was fortunate to be able to attend in summer 2017 and nine years before that with Anne Blanton.